SAP-samples/teched2022-XP280/exercises/ex3/README.md

-# Exercise 3 - Add TMS to the CICD job
+# Exercise 3 - Add TMS to the CI/CD Job

 In this exercise, you will extend your SAP Continuous Integration and Delivery pipeline with additional unit tests and an upload to SAP Cloud Transport Management.